Archive for July, 2011

 Summer dresses.
 This includes your more modest sundresses, as well as the standard cotton shifts that everyone has been relying on for years.
 As a general rule, go for something with sleeves.
 And remember, if you can’t pull your skirt completely under your butt when you sit, it’s not a dress, it’s a shirt.

 Short sleeves.
 Almost no one cares about this anymore, unless you’re working for the Vatican or a very conservative financial institution.
 Better to wear short sleeves than to sweat through long ones.
-(Note: fashion-forward folks caution that you’re generally better off going for a polo or even a t-shirt, if your company allows it, rather than doing the whole short-sleeved button-down thing.
+(Note: fashion-forward folks caution that or even a t-shirt, if your company allows it, rather than doing the whole short-sleeved button-down thing.
 The latter, they say, can look like a badly made uniform shirt.)